roib20/terraform-provision-gke-cloudflare/README.md

 In theory yes but it will require the modules to be heavily rewritten.

 ### Can I use this in production?
 This is not recommended.
-These modules are designed just for learning (e.g. using a GCP free trial).
+These modules are designed only for learning (e.g. using a GCP free trial).

 ### Can I deploy other Helm charts?
 Yes, in the "helm_releases" folder, add any additional Helm chart as a tf file containing a "helm_release" resource.